General troubleshooting

 # No acceleration after a Metal GPU swap on Mac Pro

-If you finished installing Monterey with the original card installed (to see bootpicker for example) and swapped your GPU to a Metal supported one, you may notice that you're missing acceleration.
+If you finished installing macOS with the original card installed (to see bootpicker for example) and swapped your GPU to a Metal supported one, you may notice that you're missing acceleration.
 To fix this, open OCLP and revert root patches to get your Metal-supported GPU work again.
+In macOS Ventura and newer, repatching is needed after reversion.

 The reason for this is that the autopatcher will assume that you will be using the original graphics card and therefore does non-metal patching, which includes removing some drivers for other cards.
 This causes Metal cards to not accelerate after swapping.